-Investors can purchase UK government bonds or buy overseas government bonds.
-Keep in mind that investments in some governments are riskier than others.
+Investors can purchase UK government bonds, or buy overseas government bonds.
+Keep in mind, however, that investments in some governments are riskier than others.

 Municipal bonds are similar to government bonds.
-Local governments and non-profit organisations often use them to fund infrastructure projects like public transport, water systems or utilities.
+They are often used by local governments and non-profit organisations to fund infrastructure projects like public transport, water systems or utilities.

 Bonds vs stocks: What’s the difference?